Wing Stand By Jefferson’s Restaurant

 TW Mission Real Estate applied to amend the PDP and FDP to eliminate the second story of the building and omit the offices from the plan.
-The resulting one-story building would consist of the stalls where customers can vacuum their cars.
+The resulting one-story building consists of the stalls where customers can vacuum their cars.
 The amendment was approved with conditions by the Planning Commission on June 24, 2019 and by the City Council on July 17, 2019.
 Learn more about the amendment in the Planning Commission report (PDF page 13) The project will be completed in summer 2021.

 The Gateway Development

 Construction of the Gateway development project has been paused due to issues with financing.
 The development agreement, approved in 2017 and amended in 2019, stipulates that the City will issue special obligation bonds in conjunction with the developer’s financing to assist with the construction.
 However, due to the pandemic, the developer has not been able to secure their financing.
 Thus, the City will not sell its bonds until these financing issues are resolved.